-Last but not least, the conversion rate, i.e. the percentage of users who use a given content and turn into leads.
-This metric is closely related to the lead conversion rate: for example, if you estimate the average conversion rate for a site to be 2%, an eBook or any other lead generation content that converts to 1% it is obviously below the standards of the site.
+Last but not least, the conversion rate, i.e. the percentage of users who use a given content and turn it into leads.
+This metric is closely related to the lead conversion rate: for example, if you estimate the average conversion rate for a site to be 2%, an eBook, or any other lead generation content that converts to 1% it is obviously below the standards of the site.

 It is a relatively short step from lead to monetary goals.
 The ultimate goal of a content marketing strategy is to grow a company’s business; the measurement of sales metrics, therefore, responds to the need to generate sales and increase the volume of business through content.

 Among the functional metrics for this type of analysis, we find, of course, the volumes of online and offline sales, traceable through CRM and complex analysis programs such as Hubspot or Marketo, which allow you to assign a specific economic value to each content.

 Such a strategy presupposes an almost perfect tracking system of the entire communication flow that originates conversions and sales, on a large time scale and with an in-depth perspective, capable of considering every single step of the lead acquisition process.

 The choice and modulation of these four specific areas make it possible to develop an analytical approach to content marketing capable of going beyond the mere production of good content; after all, content is a tool, but the ultimate goal remains business.

 The times of interruption marketing are over for any type of business and today more than ever it is necessary to talk about content marketing even for companies operating in a B2B market.